Transcending the Mundane

 Enter Falun Gong

 But for the many members of Falun Gong I have spoken with in Beijing, Taiwan, and North America, the practice is first and foremost a deeply personal affair, and only secondly, if at that, a social thing.
 This wasn’t another “nice way to meet people” or a healthy “sport,” as post-Mao qigong had become for China’s masses.
-It was rather a movement inwards, a deepening, that reached toward the infinite; “inward cultivation” many call it.
+It was, rather, a movement inwards, a deepening that reached toward the infinite; “inward cultivation” many call it.
 For many, the practice introduced them to an inner world—that of one’s own mind.
-It was taste of something greater, even divine.
+It was a taste of something greater, even divine.

 What has proved defining is that in Falun Gong health is not an end in itself, as in most if not all other qigong forms, but rather a byproduct along the path of biospiritual cultivation; at best, it might be a means to an end.
 Healing in contemporary Chinese qigong has after all been largely a secular, disenchanted thing—the stuff of qi.